History Comes Alive at Archives Lanark. . .

 Each year many patrons from Canada and the U.S. visit the Archives to research family roots and to learn more about where their ancestors lived.
 Local historians and genealogists, families, church groups and school children use the Archives.

 The Archives is an independent non-profit organization accountable to its stakeholders, the members of the Lanark County Genealogical Society.
 It relies on volunteers, the generous support of the Society, users of the facility, and the County of Lanark.

 The foundation of the Archives' collections is the land records for Lanark County.
 At the beginning of this millennium, the land abstracts along with the supporting deeds and legal documents for all land transactions from the 1860s to the mid 20th century were destined for destruction until a lobby group of historians and genealogists convinced Queen's Park to allow organizations in each of the Counties to take and preserve the records.
 The Lanark Genealogical Society (LCGS) seized the opportunity and undertook to create and manage a County Archives.

 Archives Lanark is an incorporated entity within the Province of Ontario and a registered charity within Canada.

 The Lanark County Land Registry Abstract Books and Land Deeds dating from 1868 to 1955

 Listings for local cemeteries, census records, early church records of baptisms and marriages

 Scrap-books of births, deaths and marriages gleaned from local newspapers.
 Compiled alphabetically, they complement the published indexes of the Almonte Gazette, Lanark Era and Perth Courier

-Original editions of The Almonte Gazette, Carleton Place Canadian, Lanark Era and Perth Courier (also available on micro film);
+Original editions of The Almone Gazette, Carleton Place Canadian, Lanark Era and the Perth Courier (also available on microfilm)

 Women's Institute Tweedsmuir History Books